A Supportive Government

 Investors have a broad range of locations to choose from nationwide, including 7 free economic zones,

 99 foreign investment zones (26 Complex-types, 77 Individual-types, 2 Service-types) and 13 free trade zones (7 Industrial Complex-types, 6 Ports and airports-types) as of February 2019.
 The Korean government provides tax breaks, cash grants and other incentives through the Foreign Investment Promotion Act.

 The Korean government continues to actively expand incentives to attract foreign investment.
 One of the prime examples is the government's recent decision to make a temporary special measure for foreign wokers' income tax permanent.
-Starting from Jan.
+Starting Jan.
 1, 2015, the measure provides income tax rate of 17% to foreigners working at Korean headquarters of global companies regardless of income level, which is less than half the standard 38% individual income tax rate in Korea.